Anderche/content-based-recommendation-system/README.md

-# content-based-recommendation-system
+# Content-Based Recommendation System

 ### BACKGROUND:

-Recommend an AirBnb listing based on the description of a User's historical listings.
+Recommend an AirBnb listing based on the description of a User's historical listing.

+The following implementation compare recommendation accuracy scores of two algorithms, BERT and TF-IDF

 ---